Ways to pay your rates

 Get your rates invoice by email

-It’s easy to get your rates invoice (and other Council information) by email.
-Just complete our online form with your details, including your customer number which you will find on your rates invoice.
+Go green, go paperless!
+It’s quick and easy to get your rates invoice, and other Council information, by email.
+Just complete our online form with your details.